 Is a PECO term for a powered frog turnout (switch or points), which some people call power-routing.
 These powered frog turnouts work well with DC powered rails but may require some modifications to work well with DCC environments.
-DCCWiki has a very detailed page on the PECO Electro Frog and solutions for use with DCC. https://dccwiki.com/PECO\Electrofrog are often used to pull other metallic objects toward them to change the direction of track points or move mechanical arms to provide a change in signalling.
+DCCWiki has a very detailed page on the PECO Electro Frog and solutions for use with DCC. https://dccwiki.com/PECO\Electrofrog move mechanical arms to provide a change in signalling.
 Alternately they may be used to lift or move a metallic object related to some scenery animation.